stafwag/blog/source/_posts/2015-12-05-protecting-your-ssh-keys-with-smartcard-hsm.markdown

 categories: [ hsm, security ]
 ---

 I <a href="http://stafwag.github.io/blog/blog/2015/06/16/using-yubikey-neo-as-gpg-smartcard-for-ssh-authentication/">use</a> a  <a href="https://www.yubico.com/products/yubikey-hardware/yubikey-neo/">yubi key</a> for my ssh authentication.
-But I've other ssh keys for my remote services so wanted something that allows my to a backup of my keys see <a href="http://stafwag.github.io/blog/blog/2015/11/21/starting-to-protect-my-private-keys-with-smartcard-hsm/">this post</a> for more information on to backup/restore a <a href="http://www.smartcard-hsm.com">SmartCard-HSM</a>
+But I've other ssh keys for my remote services so wanted something that allows me to take a backup of my keys see <a href="http://stafwag.github.io/blog/blog/2015/11/21/starting-to-protect-my-private-keys-with-smartcard-hsm/">this post</a> for more information on to backup/restore a <a href="http://www.smartcard-hsm.com">SmartCard-HSM</a>

 ## Create your first ssh keypair